suzzet31/Frubbiee/README.md

 ### Deployment
-Add additional notes about how to deploy this on a live system

-Run the python3 app.py command.
+1.Run the python3 app.py command.

-After adding the git add and git commit command, push your code to your repository's github master or main branch or to your heroku remote master.
+2.After adding the git add and git commit command, push your code to your repository's github master or main branch or to your heroku remote master.

 * To deploy your app to Heroku.